NorthernMan54/rtl_433_ESP/README.md

 The initial port implements only enables a subset of the available modulations and device decoders, and is limited to devices I have access to and can test with.

+* One comment about the cc1101 transceiver module, I have found that the receiver is not as sensitive as a rtl_sdr and I get about 1/2 the range.

 ## Enabled Pulse Demodulation modules

 ```